argentox/Coursera-MachineLearning-Project/README.md

 RanForestPredict <- predict(RanForest, myTesting, type = "class")
 confusionMatrix(RanForestPredict, myTesting$classe)
 ```
+The accuracy of the Random Forest is much more promising than the earlier model.
+Hence, I decided to use the later modeling routine to validated against the Project test data found in 'pml-testing.csv'.

 ##Testing the Model against the **test** data
 I am ready to test my model against the Project **test** given with the project materials.